bytezen/IML400/workshops/whodat_assignment/README.md

 whodat_assignment
 ```

 Now, in Finder or Windows Exlporer you are going to add the assignment folder to your class website.
 You should have a workshops folder for your class website.
 (If not refer to the syllabus instructions again to remind yourself about the directory structure of your website. ) Copy the _whodat\_assignment_ folder into the _workshop_ directory of your website.
-You probably should also add an index file to the _workshop_ directory with a link to the whodat_assignment directory.
+You probably should also add an index file to the _workshop_ directory with a link to the _whodat\_assignment_ directory.

 Go into that directory.
-(Rememeber the linux command to change directories??)
+(---sidebar---- Rememeber the linux command to change directories??)

 ```
 cd